 If you have stage 1 kidney disease, your blood will likely show:

-- Higher than normal levels of proteins, especially albumin
+- higher than normal levels of proteins, especially albumin;

-- Higher than normal levels of creatinine (a waste product of muscle metabolism)
+- higher than normal levels of creatinine (a waste product of muscle metabolism).

 Creatinine (cree-AT-uh-neen) levels are what doctors use to calculate what stage of kidney disease you’re currently in.
 They use it to calculate your eGFR, or estimated glomerular (glom-EER-yoo-ler) filtration rate, to determine how efficiently your kidneys are filtering out wastes and impurities.

-A healthy kidney will function at 90% or better, so will have an eGFR of 90 or above.
-A person with CKD stage 1 will still have an eGFR of 90 or above.
-Once your eGFR dips to between 60 and 89, you’re generally considered to have entered CKD stage 2, though an eGFR in that range can sometimes be considered normal, depending on your age, weight, gender, and various health factors.
+A healthy kidney will function at 90% or better, so will have a GFR of 90 or above.
+A person with stage 1 CKD will still have a GFR of 90 or above.
+Once your GFR dips to between 60 and 89, you’re generally considered to have entered stage 2 CKD.
+A GFR in that range, however, can sometimes be considered normal, depending on your age, weight, gender, and various health factors.

 - Visible evidence of structural damage via CT scan, MRI, ultrasound, or x-ray with contrast

-What are the Symptoms of Stage 1 Kidney Disease?
+What are the symptoms of stage 1 kidney disease?

-Most people with stage 1 CKD don’t know they have it, and it can take years before the disease progresses to a symptomatic stage, especially if you are living a healthy lifestyle and do not have other conditions that would cause complications and place you at higher risk.
-These might include diabetes, high blood pressure, anemia, heart disease, acute kidney injury, and/or a family history of polycystic kidney disease.
+It can take years before the disease progresses to be symptomatic—especially if you are living a healthy lifestyle and don’t have any other conditions that could cause complications and put you at higher risk.
+Conditions that fall into this category include diabetes, high blood pressure, anemia, heart disease, acute kidney injury (AKI), and/or a family history of polycystic kidney disease (PKD).

 Since your kidneys are still functioning well, you can potentially live with stage 1 kidney disease for many years.
 Factors that determine this include your age, sex, underlying health issues, and lifestyle.
 Early detection and intervention can help you live longer and better.

-Living with Stage 1 Kidney Disease
+Living with stage 1 kidney disease

-Here are some ways to help slow down the damage to your kidneys in Stage 1 kidney disease:
+Here are some ways to help slow down the damage to your kidneys in stage 1 kidney disease:

-- Manage your blood sugar if you have diabetes
+- Manage your blood sugar if you have diabetes.

-- 125/75 for those with diabetes
+- 125/75 for those with diabetes,

-- 125/75 for non-diabetes with proteinuria
+- 125/75 for non-diabetes with proteinuria, and

-- 130/85 for non-diabetes and non-proteinuria
+- 130/85 for non-diabetes and non-proteinuria.

-- Lower your LDL cholesterol and increase your HDL cholesterol
+- Lower your LDL cholesterol and increase your HDL cholesterol.

-- Eat a healthy diet of mostly fruits, veggies, and whole grains & avoid sugar, salt, and fat; don’t eat too much protein, but make sure you get enough healthy calories
+- Eat a healthy diet of mostly fruits, veggies, and whole grains.
+Avoid sugar, salt, and fat.
+Don’t eat too much protein, but make sure you get enough healthy calories.

-- Don’t smoke or use tobacco products
+- Don’t smoke or use tobacco products.

-- Achieve and maintain a healthy weight
+- Achieve and maintain a healthy weight.

-- Ask your doctor if there are medicines you can take to help protect your kidneys
+- Ask your doctor if there are medicines you can take to help protect your kidneys.

-- Get a referral from your doctor for a nephrologist (kidney specialist), and make an appointment
+- Get a referral from your doctor for a nephrologist (kidney specialist), and make an appointment.